 Locate your server's main partition by referring to this guide: VPS Emergency Mode: Where to Find Files

-Step 2 - Unmount the Partition
+Step 2 - Unmount the partition

 After connecting to Emergency Mode SSH, run the following command: